gitfarag/Circleci-RN/README.md

 # deploying full stack app

-This project was deployed to aws using Circle CI/CD
+This project was deployed to aws using Circle CI/CD. all the secrets and env variables are passed to circleci.

 ## Infrastructure description